 General

 ADWS provision should form an integral part of the drinking water utility's wider crisis management response.
-During normal operation, and based on a risk assessment, the drinking water utility should identify the disruption scenarios that can lead to the need for ADWS provision., and which cannot be managed by the drinking water utility's normal organizational structures and operational means.
+During normal operation, and based on a risk assessment, the drinking water utility should identify the disruption scenarios that can lead to the need for ADWS provision.

 The drinking water utility should plan for adequate ADWS provision by developing: